mrmodise/senepe/README.md

 # senepe
 A photo sharing Web app developed in Spring boot (backend) and Angular 2 (frontend).

-Senepe integrates the latest Spring Boot with Angular2 for front-end
+#more instructions (under construction)